kdbinsidebrains/site/_features/05-editor.md

 The best way to get know the _Code Editor_ is to check the official
 documentation: [https://www.jetbrains.com/help/idea/working-with-source-code.html](https://www.jetbrains.com/help/idea/working-with-source-code.html)

-Not all features are applicable to Q language but most of them are.
+Not all features are applicable to Q language, but most of them are.
 Here we will concentrate only on specific functionality of the plugin.

 Meanwhile, the plugin does full static scan of all Q code and build internal index.
 The index is used by mostly all